 Popular Whiskeys Sourced from MGP

 Many popular brands purchase their core whiskey from Midwest Grain Products.
 You may have assumed that these well-known brand names distilled their liquor, but that is not always the case.
 As each year passes and more distilleries open, the source of their distillates is becoming more and more cloudy.
-For instance, Barrel Craft spirits, probably the number one blender and finisher of whiskeys in the industry, sources from various distilleries and not just MGP.
+For instance, Barrell Craft Spirits, probably the number one blender and finisher of whiskeys in the industry, sources from various distilleries and not just MGP.

 While MGP does produce grain spirits, bourbon, and other whiskeys, most people agree that it's with their rye that MGP truly excels.
 Their signature rye whiskey is 95-percent rye grain and used in whiskeys such as Angel's Envy, Bulleit Rye, Filibuster, George Dickel Rye, James E. Pepper, Smooth Ambler, and Templeton Rye.